zetanli/Sentimental_Analysis_for_The_Wandering_Earth_Reviews/README.md

 I follow the belowing steps to do data preparation.

-/cdot remove characters like punctuation, numbers, other characters.
+- remove characters like punctuation, numbers, other characters.
-\circ tokenize
+- tokenize
-\circ lematize
+- lematize
-\circ remove stop words
+- remove stop words
-\circ vectorize
+- vectorize